Uvacoder/port-rohid-11ty/src/blog/top-10-vs-code-extensions-for-react.md

 ---
-type: Post
 title: Top 10 VSCode Extensions for React
-summery: We will be covering 10 essential visual studio code extensions for React developers.
+description: We will be covering 10 essential visual studio code extensions for React developers.
 These extensions will help you code faster, cleaner and easier.
 date: 2022-07-24
 coverPhoto: /assets/posts/test-photo-03.jpg
-tags:
-  - vscode
-  - react
-draft: false
 ---

 ## What will be covered here?